 Eichenauer Hall’s rooms are arranged so that two double occupancy rooms typically share a common bathroom.
-Should residents choose their room and roommate during the “Quad Housing Selection Process”, the College would consider the three rooms as one shared living area.
-Consequently, all four residents would also share in the responsibility for all three rooms (two living/sleeping rooms and bathroom) in that suited living arrangement, including its contents, activities and damages.
+Residents are able to select either one room or the full suite during Housing Selections, which must be filled properly.
+The College would consider the three rooms as one shared living area.
+Consequently, all four residents would also share in the responsibility for all three rooms (two living/sleeping rooms and bathroom) in that suited living arrangement, including its contents and damages.

 Snack vending machines are available in residence halls for the students’ convenience.
 If money is lost in the machine, notify the Titan Card Office so that a refund may be obtained.
 Malfunctioning vending machines should be reported immediately to the Titan Card Office.
 Illegal or improper use of vending machines is subject to disciplinary action, including suspension or civil prosecution.